Weight loss and alcohol

 6. Alcohol and sex hormones

-It has long been known that alcohol consumption can affect the levels of hormones in the body, especially testosterone.
+It has long been known that alcohol intake can affect the levels of hormones in the body, especially testosterone.

-Testosterone is a sex hormone that plays a role in many metabolic processes, including muscle building and fat burning capacity.
+Testosterone is a sex hormone that plays a role in many metabolic processes, including muscle formation and fat-burning capacity.

-One study found that low testosterone levels can predict the presence of metabolic syndrome in men.
+One study found that low testosterone levels may predict the presence of metabolic syndrome in men.
 Metabolic syndrome is characterized by:

 - high cholesterol